takaya1337/takaya1337.github.io/htb/index.md

 # Disclaimer

-Before you began, you should know a few things before you read further.
+You should know a few things before you read further.
 These write-ups are **not the only way** to solve the machine, they're just **my way**.
-If you found easier or edgier methods, good for you.
+I created the write-ups to explain how I think, and how I arrive at a solution, and I'm going to try real hard to explain the "why".
+If you found easier, more complicated, or even edgier methods, good for you.
 If you feel the need to inform me, contact me by e-mail.
 You may share my write-ups, you don't have to include my name(s) in written forms but at least have the courtesy to whisper them to your friends for credits.
 <br>